 Violations of University policies may cause a student to be dismissed from the University or to have disciplinary sanctions placed on him or her.
-Professionalism, honesty and integrity are expected at all times.
-Any breach of the dishonesty or cheating policy will cause the student to be dismissed from the nursing program.
+Professionalism, honesty, and integrity are expected at all times.
+Breaches of the academic integrity policy may cause the student to be dismissed from the nursing program.